-Today working with SQL Server I was trying to restore a DB from .bak file and got a strange error while restoring using the normal procedure.
-I was working on SQL Server 2008 R2 and the backup was from an old version making me think the problem may be because incorrect SQL versions.
-The error read as below -
+Today, while working with SQL Server, I was trying to restore a DB from .bak file and got a strange error while restoring using the normal procedure.
+I was working on SQL Server 2008 R2 and the backup was from an old version making me think the problem may be because of incorrect SQL versions.
+The error read as below:

 Microsoft SQL Server Management Studio

 Restore failed for Server ‘MYSQLSERVER’.
 (Microsoft.SqlServer.SmoExtended)

 The WITH MOVE clause can be used to relocate one or more files.
 (Microsoft.SqlServer.Smo)

 For help, click http://go.microsoft.com/fwlink?ProdName=Microsoft+SQL+Server&ProdVer=10.50.4000.0+((KJ_PCU_Main).120628-0827+)&LinkId=20476.

 As usual, the links provided by SQL Server were of least use.
 After reading the error closely a few times, I understood the error is not related to SQL Server version but is related to the files being used by the restoration.
 It was found that the .mdf file of the database is being used twice by the restoration process and hence tried to restore the database using a script.
 Below is the solution to restore the database using a script.

 RESTORE DATABASE [MyDatabase]

 FROM DISK = N'E:\MyDatabase.bak'

 TO N'C:\Program Files\Microsoft SQL Server\MSSQL10_50.MSSQLSERVER\MSSQL\Data\MyDatabase.ldf',